nicbou/Ignition/readme.md

 The default Block class in block.php defines the structure of a typical block.
 You can define your own by extending existing Block classes, adding features such as rich text editors and even file uploads.

-The login page is contained within login.php, and can also be edited.
-Considering how light the code is (just under 26kb, not counting Redbean), it's a breeze to edit and extend.

 ### Creating new blocks

 Creating a new block is as simple as extending a class and redefining the required functions.
 The abstrack Block class under /ignition/blocks/block.php is an example of a working block.
 Once you are done, you must save your block under the blocks folder with a name ending with .block.php .

+### Using a different authentication method

+The default authentication manager is in the authentication folder.
+You can easily create your own manager if you prefer to use another database.
+Simply implement the AuthManager interface and change the current manager in ignition.php.

+### Editing templates

+The templates are located in the /templates folder, and don't use any fancy markup.
+Considering how light the code is (just under 26kb, not counting Redbean), extending any part of the application should be fairly straightforward.